bjshively/learncthehardway/README.md

 Always include a `default` and don't forget to include the `break` after each case, unless you really intend for it to "fall through" to the next case

+## Exercise 11: Arrays & Strings

+Similarity between arrays and strings

+Main difference is with a character array (string) you need to include the null byte terminator `\0` as the last slot

+Use `char *name = "Brad"` instead of array syntax for just strings (not a character buffers.)

+Many C bugs come from incorrect use of C strings i.e. dropping the null byte